COMPASS-DOE/data-workflows/synoptic/metadata/L1_metadata/README_v1-0.txt

 River), SWH (Sweet Hall Marsh), and TMP (TEMPEST experiment).
 See site-specific metadata files in each folder.

+Data are normally logged at a 15 minute interval, but this is **not** guaranteed.
+In particular, there may be:
+* Missing data points (due to offline sensors, for example);
+* Multiple observations for a given timestamp (rare, but this can occur at TEMPEST);
+* Less-than-15-minute time intervals, in particular during TEMPEST flood events.

 CHANGELOG
 —----------------------------------
 Version 1-0 released 2024-05-29